restarone/violet_rails/README.md

 * If you are the first user in a subdomain, you are conferred maximum permissions

 ## Deployment
-To keep costs low, the demo version of `violet_rails` is deployed on EC2 & requires a decent bit of manual setup.
+To keep costs low, the demo version of `violet_rails` is deployed on AWS EC2 (using Ubuntu 20.04LTS) & requires a decent bit of manual setup.
 Every step is outlined here: https://github.com/restarone/violet_rails/wiki/Deploying-to-EC2-(Staging-with-Capistrano)

 ## Hacking on top of Violet
 The local development environment is supported by docker.
 After installing `docker` and `docker-compose` take a look at the development cheatsheet for setting up the development environment along with useful scripts: https://github.com/restarone/violet_rails/wiki/development-cheatsheet